Can I Reduce My Misdemeanor to an Infraction? If so, How?

 Similarly, if the charge is pending, it is rare for the district attorney to represent the People of the State of California in the trial of an infraction.
 However, the judge cannot take the prosecution’s place.
 People v.
 Daggett (1988) 206 Cal.App.3d Supp.
 1 253 Cal.Rptr.
 195.

-However, if the case is still pending, there are reasons not to seek such a reduction.
+However, if the case is still pending, there are tactical reasons not to seek such a reduction.
 This is because an infraction is punishable only by a fine (the maximum is $250), not imprisonment in county jail or prison.
 As such, a person charged with an infraction has fewer constitutional rights than a misdemeanor (People v.
 Sava (1987) 190 Cal.App.3d 935, 939, 235 Cal.Rptr.
 694), which can be significant.
-These include the right to a jury trial, the right to a speedy trial and the right to a public defender (however, a defendant can hire a private attorney to appear on his behalf in an infraction under Penal Code §§ 19.7 and 977(a)).
+These include the right to a jury trial, the right to a speedy trial (and the right to bring a Serna motion) and the right to a public defender (however, a defendant can hire a private attorney to appear on his behalf in an infraction under Penal Code §§ 19.7 and 977(a)).

-Therefore, we suggest that while the case is pending, allow it to remain a misdemeanor if any of these rights are significant given your case facts.
+Therefore, we suggest that while the case is pending (subject to the two exceptions listed in the last paragraph below), allow it to remain a misdemeanor if any of these rights are significant given your case facts.
 Then, after the plea to the charge, seek reduction to an infraction.

 For more information about reducing charges to a lower level, please click on the following articles: